morganstanley/hobbes/doc/en/networking/hi.rst

 Secondly, the strange 'quoted' form of ``addOne``.
 The quoted form of the invocation isn't a string - it's parsed but as-yet unexecuted Hobbes in a form which can be serialised and set to a remote Hobbes process for invocation.
 It's this mechanism that Hobbes uses to determine the return type of the method - on the remote process!

 In this manner we're able to execute functions on the server from the client - without any of the complex type negotionation or serialisation that we'd otherwise have to do.

+Once the work has been executed remotely, the result has been serialised, sent across the network, deserialised and displayed in our local *client* prompt.

 Inspection of the connection
 ============================